resegoreey/python_lists/README.md

 # List Repetition

 This is a program that repeats a list a given number of times and prints the result.

+# List Length

+This is a program that calculates and prints the length of a list.